Lee's Cuba Bike Tours

 Between January and March 2026, I’ll be leading two unforgettable bike tours through Cuba—and I’d love for you to be part of the adventure!

-In this newsletter, I provide details on my second tour called Colonial Cities and Beaches which runs from February 21 - March 7, 2026.
+In this newsletter, I provide details on my second tour, Colonial Cities and Beaches, running from February 21 to March 7, 2026.
 Our amazing support team will ensure you enjoy sunshine, cycling, and Cuban charm.

 Let’s make next season even more amazing—hope to see you on the road!